 - Link – to send an external link to your project pipeline

-Task assignment, schedule, and resources allocation in Krock is managed thanks to interactive Gantt Chart – same as in Shotgird, but a with little more clean visual.
+Task assignment, schedule, and resource allocation in Krock have been managed thanks to the interactive Gantt Chart – same as in Shotgird, but a with little cleaner visual.
 And Time log and tracking feature allows having a detailed report on the time spent on specific tasks, facilitating billing.

 Media Review Features

 Shotgrid allows you to review various forms of media but is primarily helpful with video review.
 High resolutions playback is a part of the review process, along with the ability to view your media on mobile devices or desktop, allowing you to view your project wherever.

 You can easily leave notes that can be accessed throughout your review process, giving you an archive to look back on.